 We also have specialist technicians on site to support and share their knowledge with you, when and if you need it.

 At the core of the BA (Hons) Fashion and Textiles course you can find creativity, innovative thinking and an exploration of contemporary approaches to the creation of textiles for fashion.

 This course is for individuals who want to innovate through both disciplines – fashion and textiles.

-You'll explore many areas within the fashion and textiles industry, including colour, materials, pattern, structure and composition.
+You'll explore many areas within the fashion and textiles industry, including construction, knit, woven fabric and composition of materials.
 Alongside this you will be supported as you develop your individual strengths, building a small collection and portfolio to launch you into the design industry on graduation.